Stress management activities to start now

 If you think yoga is only for ashram types, you’re dead wrong.

 Anna Coventry, a fellow stressee, discusses the numerous advantages of yoga in 6 Ways Yoga Can Help You Reduce Stress | DOYOUYOGA

 • Balances moods

-Here’s an example of 4 yoga poses taken from an infographic.
-They are just the thing you need when you’re feeling overwhelmed.
+Here’s an example of 4 yoga poses that help when you’re feeling overwhelmed.

 Group exercises like cycling, aerobics, and rowing are also great.
 The added bonus is the company of like-minded people working to improve their fitness levels.

 The result for you is meeting new people, finding a new interest and working on a calm mindset.